Sustainability

 We make sure that our shutter ranges are fully compliant with REACH regulations, an acronym that stands for the Registration, Evaluation, Authorisation and Restriction of Chemicals.

 The overall aims of REACH are to: Provide a high level of protection of human health and the environment from the use of chemicals in products.
-This means that whether it is in the MDF we use, our hardwoods, paint or ABS, the number of hazardous chemicals used is kept to an absolute minimum.
+This means that whether it is in the EWC we use, our hardwoods, paint or ABS, the number of hazardous chemicals used is kept to an absolute minimum.

 Not only are our products big on environmental safety and non-toxic, but they also exceed the most stringent international safety standards for Volatile Organic Compounds (VOC) and are CARB P2 compliant for off-gassing.